tsantalis/RefactoringMiner/documentation/mcp.md

 - It does not post GitHub comments or mutate pull requests.
 - It does not run an external LLM.
 - It does not host an HTTP MCP server.
-- It does not auto-open the desktop browser from diff-browser tools.
+- It does not auto-open the desktop browser from MCP tools.

-Intent validation is not a behavior-preservation proof.
-A `matched` result means RefactoringMiner found a refactoring with the requested type and filters.
-It does not prove tests pass, specifications still hold, side effects are unchanged, or the edit contains no non-refactoring behavior changes.
+Detected refactorings are not a behavior-preservation proof.
+They do not prove tests pass, specifications still hold, side effects are unchanged, or the edit contains no non-refactoring behavior changes.

 Use tests, review, specifications, or domain-specific checks alongside MCP results.
-PurityChecker may be useful for the refactoring types it supports, but MCP validation does not run PurityChecker in this release.

 This release does not include GitHub Action comments, static hosted HTML reports, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, or PurityChecker-backed validation results.

 ## Troubleshooting

 - If a returned WebDiff URL refuses the connection, confirm the MCP client session that started it is still running.
 For manual inspection, use the direct `diff` CLI instead.
-- If port `6789` is already in use, call the MCP browser tool with another `port` value, or stop the existing local WebDiff process.
+- If port `6789` is already in use, call `refactoringminer_diff` with another `port` value, or stop the existing local WebDiff process.
-- If Docker-based worktree or commit tools use the wrong repository, set `-w /workspace` in the Docker command or pass `repositoryPath: "/workspace"` explicitly.
-The MCP server cannot resolve host paths from inside the container.
+- If Docker-based worktree sources use the wrong repository, mount the desired project and set `-w /workspace` in the Docker command.
+For multiple repositories, mount a common parent and use relative `source.workingDirectory`.
+The MCP tools cannot resolve host paths from inside the container.
-- If pull-request tools fail on a private repository or after many calls, configure `OAuthToken` through the environment, JVM system property, or `github-oauth.properties`.
+- If URL diffs fail on a private repository or after many calls, configure `OAuthToken` through the environment, JVM system property, or `github-oauth.properties`.
-- If file-content validation returns `missing` for tiny snippets, retry with complete parseable Java compilation units so RefactoringMiner can build a full model.